seqeralabs/nf-training-intro/docs/part1-cli.md

 ```
 # Output:
-dog
+cute_dog
 ```

 This should return a text output onto the command-line telling you which of the input labels was most likely to apply to the picture we specified as input.
-In this case, the critter was a `cute_dog'`!
+In this case, the critter was a `cute_dog`!
 We are not limited to the labels we used above, for example, you can also specify `--labels 'cat,dog,zebra,crocodile'`, or any other set of comma-separated labels.

 For simplicity, let's use the same labels, classify each of the 8 images individually and then copy them into a folder based on the classification: